 It can be arguably said that the Apostle Paul might be one of the most misunderstood characters in the Bible.
 He is considered one of the chief builders of the early church and most significant purveyor of the gospel to the Gentiles.
 And yet, it was Christ’s apostle, Peter who is considered Rome’s first monarchical bishop.
-From him, and by one-man, apostolic succession (monarchical episcopacy) would continue through every generation.
+From him, and by one-man, apostolic succession (monarchical episcopacy) was presumed to continue through every church generation.

 Most of us probably know the story of Abraham and Hagar, Sarah’s Egyptian maidservant.
 She became Abraham’s second wife and bore his first son, Ishmael.
 Conflict and jealousy arose within the family which led to Ishmael’s banishment, not only from Abraham’s household but also from his father’s inheritance.